kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

      - For a list of available access level IDs, see administrator/getaccesslevels
    * - interface_language
      - string
-     - The interface language for the admin account
+     - interface language for the admin account
      - For a list of available languages, see administrator/getinterfacelanguages
    * - first_name
      - string
-     - First name of the admin
+     - first name of the admin
      -
    * - last_name
      - string
-     - Last name of the admin
+     - last name of the admin
      -
    * - position
      - string
-     - Admin's role/position
+     - admin's role/position
      -
    * - disabled
      - int
-     - Indicates if the account is disabled (1) or not (0) -
+     - It indicates if the account is disabled (1) or not (0).
+     -
    * - superadmin
      - int
-     - Indicates if this administrator has superadmin access (1) or not (0).
+     - It indicates if this administrator has superadmin access (1) or not (0).
      -

 Result Example